microsoft/AI-Robot-Challenge-Lab/README.md

 5. Go to the `ComputerVisionApiService` class.
 6. Modify the `analyze_image` method:

-* Search for the `#Analyze Image Request Headers and Parameters` comment and then uncomment the following line:
+* Search for the `#Analyze Image Request Headers and Parameters` comment and then uncomment the following lines:
 ```python
     headers = {
         'Ocp-Apim-Subscription-Key': COMPUTER_VISION_SUBSCRIPTION_KEY,